dnbln/cargo-difftests/README.md

 analyzed together.
 This approach still keeps around all the original profiling data, but there won't be more intermediary by-products of the analysis than one per group, as opposed to one per test.

+## Multi-threading

+The way LLVM instrumentation works doesn't really lend itself well to the multi-threading of tests, so multiple tests cannot run at the same time.
+But a single test can spawn multiple threads, and the runtime will keep track of those threads as well.
+However, those extra threads *must* finish running before the test itself finishes.
+If they do not, and they are still going while the next test is executing, they *will* interfere with that test's coverage.

+This is not a problem if all the test code is single-threaded; however, special caution should be taken for multi-threaded tests.